About Us

 • Amanda Barnes

-Amanda Barnes Lead Teacher: Puffin Classroom (18 months-3 years)
+Amanda Barnes Lead Teacher: Cardinal Classroom (3 - 5 years)

 Amanda received her Associates degree in Early Childhood Education from Beal College and certification from Northeast Montessori Institute.
-Amanda has worked in the Chickadee and Cardinal classrooms and is excited to apply her training to the Puffin classroom.
+Amanda has worked in the Puffin, Chickadee and Cardinal classrooms and is excited to return the Cardinal classroom this year.
 Amanda lives in Monroe with her husband Terry and son Jayden.
 She enjoys swimming, dancing, taking care of her horses and other farm animals.

 • Wiola Shaw